 Press Utility > System Info, and the model, serial number, and software version number of the current instrument are displayed in the system information interface.

 Option

-Press Utility Option, and the installation status of the options for the current instrument is displayed in the system information interface (for the installation of the option, refer to "To Install the Option").
+Press Utility Option, and the installation status of the options for the current instrument is displayed in the system information interface.

 Display Setting